dvntaudio/cuckoo-tools/README.md

 This is a good time to shutdown the virtual machine and take a snapshot if anything breaks during the installation of [Cuckoo](https://cuckoosandbox.org/).

     cd cuckoo-tools
-    ./bin/setup.sh      # go get a cup of coffe...
+    ./bin/setup.sh      # go get a cup of coffee...

 You now have a default configuration for a Win 7 x86-64 virtual machine in KVM.